Comment on page

 How to create publications to share with others or the world

-DataCamp Workspace allows you to turn a notebook of your workspace into a publication: a static version of your notebook.
-After you published a notebook, you can control how others can find it:
+DataCamp Workspace allows you to turn a notebook of your workspace into a publication: a static version of your notebook, that is optimized for reading.

 To create a publication: